DJanota/git-Redux-19.7/README.md

 All Jest matchers are extensively documented here.
 Nevertheless you can use a third-party assertion library like Chai if you want to, as described below.

 Additionally, you might find jest-enzyme helpful to simplify your tests with readable matchers.
-The above contains code can be written simpler with jest-enzyme.
+The above contains code can be written more simply with jest-enzyme.

 expect(wrapper).toContainReact(welcome)
 To enable this, install jest-enzyme: